cpz/cpz.github.io/_posts/2020/2020-01-18-CSPL-Anti-Cheat-Analysis.md

 AAC.exe does injection of `aacdx.dll` and `d3dx10_43.dll` in to game.

-AAC.exe collecting running processes in system, there a example structure:
+AAC.exe collecting running processes in system, there a example structure of single process:
 ~~~
 struct {
   std::string windows_caption;